 Emails still hold an upper hand when it comes to engagement.
 According to MailChimp’s email marketing benchmark report, the average open rate for e-commerce industry is 16.75%.
 If your business belongs to a different industry, here is a table of average open rates for different industries.

 There are extensive reports available to track the open rates and click-through rates of your emails.
 Services like MailChimp give you data on bounced emails, top clicked links in the email and unsubscriptions from your mailing list.
 They even tell you which subscribers opened your email the most.

 But what if you want to see all of your data in one place?
-What if you want to compare your site traffic during email marketing campaign and without it?
+What if you want to compare your site traffic during an email marketing campaign and without it?
 You’d want to know if you’re getting a spike in the site traffic or if there are more conversions due to your email marketing campaign.

-We’ll discuss how you can use Google Analytics and Google Tag Manager to track results of your email marketing efforts:
+We’ll discuss how you can use Google Analytics and Google Tag Manager to track the results of your email marketing efforts:

 Using Google Analytics Campaign URL Builder

 When you send an email, you include a link in the body – except for a rare letter type email.
 To track links in Google Analytics, you need to modify the URL a bit and make it a tracking link.